-Conflicts over possession and entitlement are pervasive in the whole animal kingdom, from mockingbirds, to hermit crabs, and obviously to any mammalian species.
+Conflicts over possession and entitlement are pervasive in the whole animal kingdom, from mockingbirds to hermit crabs, and obviously to any mammalian species.
 We are constantly fighting over territory, sexual partners, food, or any other resources that are scarce and have to be shared.
-What is arguably different in humans, however, is that such conflicts tend, most of the time, not to be resolved just on the basis of the "lion's share" principle, i.e., the coercion of the strongest and the fittest.
+What is arguably different in humans, however, is that such conflicts tend, most of the time, not to be resolved just on the basis of the "lion's share" principle-the coercion of the strongest and the fittest.
 This is not to say that transcending of the lion's share principle is unique to humans.
-Other animals show signs of it (see De Waal, 1998), but such transcending is particularly pronounced and explicitly promoted in all human cultures.
+Other animals show signs of it (see Brosnan, this volume; de Waal, 1996), but such transcending is particularly pronounced and explicitly promoted in all human cultures.

 Human cultures evolved common principles and laws (institutions) that try to harness the raw dynamic of the jungle's law.
-The major function of human cultures is to regulate possession according to explicit principles that enforce the distribution of resources, beyond the raw coercive force of natural selection.
+The major function of human cultures is to regulate possession according to explicit principles that enforce the distribution of resources beyond the raw coercive force of natural selection.

 All human cultures prescribe what are the rights and privileges of ownership (who "ought" to own what).
-Such regulation is transmitted and modified from generation to generation and children have to harness their own proclivity to possess, by learning the rules and practices of the cultures in which they grow.
+Such regulation is transmitted and modified from generation to generation, and children have to harness their own proclivity to possess by learning the rules and practices of the cultures in which they grow (see Noles & Keil, this volume).

-Brief outline
+Brief Outline

 First, I will argue that there is an innate propensity to possess in children.
-What is proposed is that this propensity is probably the major mechanism by which children develop a moral sense, eventually the normative sense of what is right and what in wrong within their parental culture.
+What is proposed is that this propensity is probably the major mechanism by which children develop a moral sense, eventually the normative sense of what is right and what is wrong within their parental culture.

-In support of this argument, I outline developmental changes in the psychology of possession that emerge between birth and 5 years of age.
+In support of this argument, I outline developmental changes in the psychology of possession that emerge between birth and five years of age.
 Six levels of possession are distinguished, unfolding from birth on.
-I will show that possession develops from being un-alienable (i.e., absolute or non negotiable), to being alienable (i.e., tradable and negotiable in exchanges).
-A crucial point in this model is that when children begin to experience possession as alienable, they are forced to enter "moral space", a socially evaluative space made of values that are either good or less good, and where accountability and reputation begin to play a prominent role (Taylor, 1989; Rochat, 2009).
+I will show that possession develops from being unalienable (i.e., absolute or nonnegotiable), to being alienable (i.e., tradable and negotiable in exchanges).
+A crucial point in this model is that when children begin to experience possession as alienable, they are forced to enter "moral space," a socially evaluative space made of values that are either good or less good, and where accountability and reputation begin to play a prominent role (Rochat, 2009; Taylor, 1989).

 From this point on, children have to situate themselves in a new, normative space (moral space), and begin to take an ethical stance toward others, as well as toward the self in relation to others.
 This transition marks a change in children's appreciation of others' relations to objects.
-I provide examples of such progressive ethical effort in 3-5 year-olds growing up in highly contrasted cultural and socio-economic environments around the world.
+I provide examples of such progressive ethical effort in three- to five-year-olds growing up in highly contrasted cultural and socioeconomic environments around the world.

-In all, the goal is to show that the conceptual notion of property and the moral sense deriving from it participates in the emergence of co-consciousness in children from approximately 2-3 years of age.
-Co-consciousness is the inclination to perceive oneself and the surrounding world through the eyes of others (Rochat, 2009).
+In all, the goal is to show that the conceptual notion of property and the moral sense deriving from it participates in the emergence of coconsciousness in children from approximately two to three years of age.
+Coconsciousness is the inclination to perceive oneself and the surrounding world through the eyes of others (Rochat, 2009).

-Introduction: Possession and moral sense
+Introduction: Possession and Moral Sense